 The combination of the Federal Renewable Energy Target (RET), ARENA’s large-scale solar competitive funding round, the decreasing cost of technology and Australia’s commitments made under the Paris Agreement now provide highly favourable conditions for solar projects in Australia.
 Consequently, Neoen will expedite the development of Gilgandra Solar Farm.

-Construction is expected to start late 2017 or early 2018 providing employment opportunities for the region.
+Construction is expected to start mid 2019 providing employment opportunities for the region.

 Gilgandra was identified by Neoen as a high-potential location for a solar farm in 2013.

 An initial feasibility assessment has been undertaken to determine the suitability of the area to accommodate a solar farm.
 This feasibility assessment has been based on the following criteria: